Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\item \textbf{Subtraction after confirmed matching.} Only after a complete element has been successfully matched does the machine enter the subtraction phase.
-The states \textsc{SumArea.M}, \textsc{Subtract.M}, and \textsc{Borrow.B} perform digit-wise subtraction of the matched element from the target sum region, proceeding from the least significant digit (LSD), utilizing the positional marker \texttt{\$} and the circled digit for alignment.
+\item \textbf{Subtraction after entier matching.} Only after all elements have been successfully matched does the machine enter the subtraction phase.
+The states \textsc{SumArea.M}, \textsc{Subtract.M}, and \textsc{Borrow.B} perform digit-wise subtraction of the matched element from the target-sum region.
+This process proceeds from the least significant digit (LSD), utilizing the positional marker \texttt{\$} and the circled digit for alignment.
 Crucially, the trailing delimiter `\_' in the target-sum region immediately preceding \texttt{@} serves as the LSD marker for the subtraction.
 The subtraction propagates across all digits until $\epsilon$ is encountered, a requirement of the certificate-oblivious property.
-Upon completion, the matched element is erased from the input set region to prevent reuse, and all temporary markers are restored to their original symbols by the state \textsc{BackwardToRestore}.
+Upon completion, the matched element is erased, and all temporary markers are restored to their original symbols by the state \textsc{BackwardToRestore}.

-\item \textbf{Final sum verification.} After all certificate elements have been processed and the corresponding subtractions have been applied, the machine scans the target sum region to check whether the remaining value is exactly zero.
-If only zeros (or their marked equivalents) remain, the machine enters an accepting configuration; otherwise, it rejects. \end{enumerate}
+\item \textbf{Final sum verification.} After all elements have been matched and the corresponding subtractions have been performed, the machine scans the target-sum region to check whether the remaining digits are exactly zeros.
+If only zeros (or their marked equivalents) remain, the machine enters the accepting state; otherwise, it rejects.